-One goal of daylight saving time is to reduce the number of days with fewer hours of daylight during working hours.
+One goal of daylight saving time is to have more days with sunlight during working hours.

-The amount of daylight an area gets in the US differs quite a bit based on where it’s located.
-Cities in the northern reaches of the US tend to get more dark days, or days with less than 10 hours of daylight in a year.
-Where a city is located in a time zone matters too.
-Sunrises and sunsets are later the further west a city is located in a time zone, for example.
-Daylight saving time has an impact on when those daylight hours occur, whether daylight is more during working hours or not.
+The amount of daylight an area gets differs based on where it’s located.
+Northern cities tend to get more dark days, or days with less than 10 hours of daylight in a year.
+A city's location within a time zone matters, too.
+The further west a city is in a time zone, the later its sunrises and sunsets will be.

-Shifting to permanent daylight saving time would hit some cities more than others.
-A place like Bangor, Maine would have 98 more sunrises after 7 a.m. if it was on permanent daylight saving time.
-But Washington, DC, which is further to the west than Bangor, would get 44 more sunrises after 7 a.m.
+Shifting to permanent daylight saving time would affect some cities more than others.
+Bangor, Maine would have 98 more sunrises after 7 a.m. if it was on permanent daylight saving time.
+But Washington, DC, which is further west than Bangor, would get 44 more sunrises after 7 a.m.